 Piano Buyers Guide.

-Choose a reputable registered piano technician, preferably with ARPT registration who will be able provide an independent assessment, valuation and technical advice when viewing a piano.
+Rely on a reputable Registered Piano Technician who will be able provide an independent assessment, valuation and technical advice when viewing a piano.

-Pianos’ are complex in their construction and operation, so having a professional assessment and advice from a registered technician can save a client from possibly making a poor choice of piano.
+Pianos’ are complex in their construction and operation, so having a professional assessment and advice can save you from making a costly mistake.

 Play a number of pianos both within and outside of your price range to gain a sense of value for money.
 Don’t bother with free pianos or the generous friend offering you a piano that has been stored in an unlined shed for some years.
 These can be more of a problem than they’re worth.
 If it’s cheap it likely means its past its use by date and has been neglected.